aquia-inc/KEV_Bot/README.md

 ## Modify provider.tf
 Configure provider.tf to point to a s3 bucket in your aws account
 ## Push to main
+Push requests approved to the main branch will trigger GitHub actions and deploy KEV bot to your AWS account.

 # How to deploy without github actions